 Schools must still have a school year of at least 176 days, but there is no minimum number of instructional hours for any of those days.

-Correspondence schools (online) are not required to have specific attendance minimums, and therefore, N/A may be marked for such schools.
+Correspondence schools (online) are not required to have specific attendance minimums, and, therefore, N/A may be marked for such schools.

 E. Anti-discrimination Policies